 Winning your hearing means you keep your license and avoid further consequences.
 However, if the DOR determines that these elements are proven by a preponderance of evidence, your license suspension or revocation will be enforced according to state laws and prior offenses.

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Pulaski County, MO after 30 days.
+- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Pulaski County after 30 days.

-- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Pulaski County, MO DWI/DUI was within the last 5 years.
+- Second DWI/DUI Offense: Leads to a 1-year revocation period in Pulaski County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 - Refusing a Chemical Test: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.